Updated October 2019

 - Vijayabahu I

-However, it was Vijayabahu I who developed trade and agriculture of the Polonnaruwa.
-Within the grounds, irrigation systems were built for the dry season.
+However, Vijayabahu I developed trade and agriculture in the Polonnaruwa.
+Irrigation systems were built for the dry season within the grounds.

 Places to See in Polonnaruwa

-We found Polonnaruwa was made of up of three areas:
+We found Polonnaruwa was made up of three areas:

 - the Museum